-The emerging pharmacy informatics specialty is taking the hybrid healthcare informatics field to a new level by making the practice of prescribing and administering medications more precise.
-Drawing on both medical knowledge and computer science, this field uses complex computer technology to improve patient outcomes.
+Pharmacy informatics is taking the healthcare informatics field to a new level by making the practice of prescribing and administering medications more precise.
+Drawing on both medical knowledge and computer science, this field uses information technology solutions to improve patient outcomes.

 Pharmacy informatics is defined by the American Society of Health-System Pharmacists as the integration and use of knowledge, information, technology, data and automation in the medication-use process.
 The practice is meant to streamline patient care and outcomes while enhancing efficiency and accuracy in the administration of medications.